Vedha286/NewsArticlesClassifier/README.md

    ![image](https://user-images.githubusercontent.com/55736158/136675367-139481b2-60f3-4a75-abd6-2b13b9fb008f.png)

-5. Challenges encountered and the way you tackled them
+5. Challenges encountered and the way you tackled them:

    - Lack of understanding on Kafka -> Spliting the task so 1 person focus solely on Kafka until it is set up, instead of 2 people working on it together helped us.
 We managed to finish the other tasks alone with Kafka
    - Coordinating and working together between different time zones -> Communicating reqularly and meeting every 2-3 days to have alignment on our tasks
    - Find a good source to get data from as most of the sources were paid -> after a lot of research we found 1 api we can use and the free news api provided worked for us.